AsahiLinux/docs/Developer-Quickstart.md

 It is extremely unlikely that you will damage your computer by following these steps, but we can make no guarantees at this time.
 Please proceed at your own risk.

+For a quick idea of the steps that might be involved see this very [succinct summary](https://ab34.de/u/asahi.txt) of steps.
+Obviously things are moving quickly so details will have changed in practise

 ## Introduction

 ### Objective